 You can obtain these three driving records through mail: certified 39-month, 5-year uncertified, and 5-year certified.
 You will need to complete and notarize the MVR request form before sending it through the mail.

-Mail-in certified requests are at $5, while uncertified mail-in requests are at $3 (pricing as of May 2021).
+Mail-in certified requests are at $5, while uncertified mail-in requests are at $3.

 Send the completed form along with your payment (by cheque or money order) to the Arizona MVD at:

 Motor Vehicle Division